 Meet The Team

-We're students, environmentalists, doctors, faith leaders, scientists, and concerned residents all working together to hold Chemours/DuPont accountable for decades of pollution.
+We're business owners, environmentalists, doctors, faith leaders, social justice advocates, and concerned residents all working together to hold Chemours/DuPont accountable for decades of pollution.

 jessica_profile.jpg